We are surrounded by messages that whisper,

 Truth be told, that’s all nonsense.

-It may seem strange that as a professional dealing in the business of body transformation, I really don’t care about how your body looks.
+It may seem strange that as a professional dealing in the business of body image issues, I could care less how your body looks.
 I’m concerned with how you take care of it.

-I don’t want to condone negative judgments about body parts you want to disown or tone.
+But there is another path.
+I want you to see exercise as a form of self-compassion.
 I want you to pay attention to what your body needs in order to feel and function at its best.

-I don’t give a shit about whether you’ve got visible abs or a voluptuous booty.
+Ultimately, it doesn’t matter if you have nice abs or sculpted shoulders.
 I just want you to feel empowered to use your body as a vehicle for love and adventure.

 So many people believe that appearances matter…that they do.

-So if you have ever felt insecure about your body, I understand why:
+So if you have ever had body image issues, I understand why:

 ~ I recognize the biological imperative to have youthful contours.